 Look, this recipe is not difficult to make and will have your friends and family so impressed.
 I mean, that’s a description of a perfect recipe in my book — easy and impressive!

-- Add a little more dried ginger to the mix.
+- Experiment by adding a little more dried ginger to the mix.
 I love that stuff!

 - Serve with vegan coconut whipped cream